 A tension-type headache is the most common symptom of mild carbon monoxide poisoning.
 Other symptoms may include:

-- Nausea (feeling sick) and vomiting.
+- Nausea (feeling sick) and vomiting

-- Tiredness and confusion.
+- Tiredness and confusion

-- Stomach pain.
+- Stomach pain

-- Shortness of breath and difficulty breathing.
+- Shortness of breath and difficulty breathing

 0800 404 090

-Broken boiler – Aluminium Heat Exchanger problems
+Aluminium Heat Exchanger Problems

-In many cases the material used for the heat exchanger can make a huge difference to the overall durability and longevity of the boiler.
-A lot of boiler manufacturers source their aluminium heat exchangers from a third-party provider called Giannoni.
-One Google search is all it will take to find tons of complaints by plumbers and consumers about the problems they’ve faced with them over the years.
-One of the biggest complaints is strange coffee ground like build-up inside them because of corrosion and low clearance as pictured below:
+Most of the big name boiler brands in the UK like Worcester Bosch, Ideal etc. continue to use aluminium heat exchangers for their boiler range.
+One Google search is all it will take to find tonnes of complaints by plumbers and consumers about the problems they’ve run into with them over the years.
+One of the biggest complaints is coffee-ground like build-up inside them because of corrosion and low clearance as pictured below:

 Aluminium heat exchangers also require special inhibitors to maintain the system, without which there is a high risk of damage to the boiler.
 Annual maintenance is also required for removal of aluminium oxides, which can build up and can clog the condensate line.

 For aluminium heat exchangers:

-- Regular pH treatment is critical to maintain longevity and efficiency of the heat exchanger.
+- Regular pH treatment is critical to maintain longevity and efficiency of the heat exchanger

-- In hard water areas, even with a soft water filter, you risk damaging the heat exchangers.
+- In hard water areas, even with a soft water filter, you risk damaging the heat exchangers

 - There can be high degrees of corrosion through aluminium oxide build-up and further erosion at higher flow rates.